FHantke/brave-browser-wiki/Brave-Developer-tips.md

 adb install ./src/out/android_Component_x86/apks/Bravex86.apk
 ```

+Alternatively, after building the APK, you can just drag and drop the APK to the running emulator as well.

 ## Running unit tests and browser tests
 To run a browser test, you can use
 ```